microsoft/FluidFramework/BREAKING.md

 ### createDataStoreWithRealizationFn() APIs moved
 Removed from IFluidDataStoreContext  & IContainerRuntime.
 Temporarily exposed on IContainerRuntimeBase.
 The intent is to remove it altogether in same release (more info to follow)

+## getDataStore() APIs is removed
+IContainerRuntime.getDataStore() is removed.
+Only IContainerRuntime.getRootDataStore() is available to retrieve root data stores.
+For couple versions we will allow retrieving non-root data stores using this API, but this functionality is temporary and will be removed soon.
+We will provide other tools to support backward compatibility.

 ### Package Renames
 As a follow up to the changes in 0.24 we are updating a number of package names